A homological approach to (Grothendieck's) completeness problem for regular LB-spaces: Regular LB-spaces

 \begin{thm} On $\LBr$ the class $\Etopreg=\Etop\cap\LBr$ of topologically exact sequences is an exact structure. \end{thm} \begin{proof} By Lemma \ref{LEM-W} the category $\LBr\subseteq(\LB,\Etop)$ is extension closed, hence $\Etopreg=\Etop\cap\LBr$ is an exact structure by \cite[Lem 10.20]{Buehler}. \end{proof}

-\begin{ex} Let $V=(v_n)_{n\in\NN}$, exactly as in Example \ref{EX-LBr-2}, be a decreasing sequence that is not regularly decreasing.
-As elaborated in the aforementioned example we read $k^{ p}(V)$ as an LF-space and apply \cite[Thms 5.7 and 5.10]{Vogt92}, now for $1<p<\infty$, to obtain a kernel-cokernel pair
+\begin{ex} Let $V=(v_n)_{n\in\NN}$, precisely as in Example \ref{EX-LBr-2}, be a decreasing sequence that is not regularly decreasing.
+As elaborated in the aforementioned example, we read $k^{ p}(V)$ as an LF-space and apply \cite[Thms 5.7 and 5.10]{Vogt92}, now for $1<p<\infty$, to obtain a kernel-cokernel pair $(d,\upsigma)$ in $\LBr$, in which $\sigma$ is surjective and $d$ is a weak isomorphism, but not an isomorphism, onto its range.
+Hence $(d,\sigma)\in\Emaxreg\backslash\Etopreg$.\diam{} \end{ex}